BinayakJha/CereStyle/README.md

 ### **Step 3: Run the FastAPI Backend**

-Navigate to the `backend/` folder (where the `main.py` file is located) and run the FastAPI server using Uvicorn:
+Navigate to the `backend/` folder and start the FastAPI server:

 ```bash
 cd backend
 uvicorn main:app --reload
 ```

-The backend should now be running at `http://127.0.0.1:8000`.
+The backend will now be running at `http://127.0.0.1:8000`.

 ---

-## **2. Setting Up the Frontend (React)**
+## **Frontend Setup (React)**

-The frontend is built with **React** and allows users to upload images, which are then sent to the backend for processing.
+The frontend is built using **React**, offering an intuitive interface for uploading images and receiving fashion suggestions.

 ### **Step 1: Install Frontend Dependencies**